flare-foundation/docs/docs/dev/tutorials/sc/address-validity.md

     Proofs are kept on-chain for just a week.
     After this period, the proofs will no longer be accessible, so timely verification is crucial.

-!!! note

-    The request usually takes anywhere from 3 minutes (180 seconds) to 6 minutes (360 seconds) to be confirmed, which is why we poll `StateConnector.lastFinalizedRoundID` every 10 seconds.
-    You may choose to get rid of the polling (`setTimeout`) and just wait for the maximum amount of time.

 ### 8. Retrieve Proof